-Alternative Breaks Faculty/Staff AdvisorsFaculty/staff will have the chance to work with students as they become active citizens and develop as leaders.
+Faculty and staff will have the opportunity to work with students as they become active citizens and develop as leaders.
 The trip fee is waived for faculty/staff advisors.
-Faculty and staff will work in an advisory capacity with a student site leader on each trip, including such responsibilities as:

-- Facilitate transportation once in location by driving a 15-passenger van.
+- Drive UT Arlington van from UT Arlington to the site for Weekend/Winter Break; facilitate transportation for Spring Break after reaching site location by driving a 15-passenger van.
 (Charter busses will transport the group to and from location)

 - Serve as a resource to the student site leaders during the trip.

 - Facilitate student leadership and empowerment for the site leaders on the trip.